-Step 1 — Collect the still images that you want to sequence for your GIF and put them in a single folder.
-Then, in Photoshop, click File > Scripts > Load Files into Stack.
-From there, click Browse and select the images on your desktop that you want to string together into a GIF.
+Step 1: Collect the still images you want to sequence for your GIF and put them in a single folder.
+Then, in Photoshop, click File > Scripts > Load Files Into Stack.
+Then, click Browse and select the images on your desktop that you want to string together into a GIF.

-You can also click on the right-facing arrow to create a new frame manually (or you can simply use the hot-key command Ctrl > Shift > Alt > F).
-From there, use the eye icon next to each layer to hide the layers you don’t want to appear in the frame you’ve created.
+You can also click on the right-facing arrow to create a new frame manually (or you can use the hot-key command Ctrl > Shift > Alt > F).
+From there, use the Eye icon next to each layer to hide the layers you don’t want to appear in the frame you’ve created.

 From here, use the menu underneath each frame to toggle its duration.
-The menu in the bottom left-hand corner dictates how many times your GIF will replay — set it to Forever if you want it to loop endlessly.
+The menu in the bottom-left corner dictates how many times your GIF will replay — set it to Forever if you want it to loop endlessly.

 How to make an animated GIF using still images (for free)

-If you don’t have access to Photoshop, there are free methods to make a GIF, although the quality of the final product may not be as high.
-There are various free programs (such as GIMP or Pixlr) that offer the basic functions of Photoshop, thus allowing you to create still images and play them in sequence, as well as websites that allow you to cut GIFs from video.
-Neither of these processes will be as effective as Photoshop, however they are cheaper and fairly straightforward.
+If you don’t have access to Photoshop, there are free methods you can use to make a GIF, although the final product’s quality may not be as high.
+There are various free programs (such as GIMP or Pixlr) that offer the basic functions of Photoshop, thus allowing you to create still images and play them in sequence, and websites that allow you to cut GIFs from video.
+Neither of these processes will be as effective as Photoshop — however, they are cheaper and fairly straightforward.

 Using still images

-There are several in-browser apps that allow you to make GIFs out of a series of still images.
+Several in-browser apps allow you to make GIFs out of a series of still images.
 As an example, we’ll use Ezgif.
 This site allows you to upload a series of images, arrange them, and turn them into an animated GIF.
 Of course, to do so will require a set of images that work in sequence.
 To do this, we’ll need a free Photoshop substitute.
 We’ll use Pixlr in this example.

-Step 1 — The first thing to do is create a new image.
-Choose the canvas size, but keep in mind that the larger the file size of a GIF, the more slowly it will load, so try to cut down on the amount of stuff you will be fitting on the canvas.
+Step 1: The first thing to do is to upload a new image.
+Choose the canvas size, but keep in mind that the larger the file size of a GIF, the more slowly it will load, so try to cut down on the amount of stuff you fit on the canvas.
 Simpler and smaller is often better.

-Animation consists of playing a series of images with slight changes to give the illusion of movement, so to make a GIF, you will need to make multiple images, each with a slight variation from the last one.
-For the sake of simplicity, this gif will only have a few frames, so it will not be pretty, but it should illustrate the concept.
+The animation process consists of playing a series of images with slight changes to give the illusion of movement.
+To make a GIF, you will need to make multiple images, each with a slight variation from the last one.
+For the sake of simplicity, this GIF will only have a few frames, so it will not be pretty, but it should illustrate the concept.

-Step 3 — Next, we’ll use the Type tool to make text appear, and save this image as the third frame.
+Step 4: Next, we’ll use the Type tool to make text appear, and we’ll save this image as the third frame.

-Step 5 — With our frames ready, we will upload them to Ezgif.
-Select the tab labeled GIF Maker and click the Choose files button.
+Step 6: With our frames ready, we will upload them to Ezgif.
+Select the tab labeled GIF Maker and click the Choose Files button.
 Select all the image files associated with your GIF.

-Step 7 — Once done, click the button labeled Animate it!
+Step 8: Once done, click the button labeled Animate It!